 Finger Lakes Social Entrepreneurship Institute

-The Third Annual Finger Lakes Social Entrepreneurship Institute will take place November 7-9!
+4th Annual Finger Lakes Social Entrepreneurship Institute : November 13-15.

 The detailed 3-day schedule can be found below.